 With the peak growth rate around 20°C (68° F) water temperature, May is the optimal time of growth opportunity for P. minimum blooms as phytoplankton assemblages transition from winter–spring diatoms to summer dinoflagellates.

-This study demonstrates the feasibility of a unique self-sustaining life strategy of a HAB species that relies entirely on the physical transport mechanism.
+This study demonstrates the feasibility of a unique self-sustaining life strategy of a harmful algal bloom species that relies entirely on the physical transport mechanism.
 The strategy does not require a remote source of seed populations or a life stage with cysts (resting cells) buried under the sea bed.

 Understanding the role of physical transport in conjunction with habitat changes through modeling gives new opportunities to explore the vulnerability for blooms in the future, not only in Chesapeake Bay, but in coastal and estuarine regions worldwide where physical models are available.